 The Dutchman moved to United from Fulham with 99 caps for Holland and previous honours for Ajax and Juventus to boast.

-And he was exactly the guy they needed, helping United win four Premier League titles during his six seasons at the club, notably setting a new club and Premier League record for consecutive clean sheets by not conceding a goal for 1,311 minutes.
+And he was exactly the guy they needed, helping United win four Premier League titles during his six-year spell at the club, notably setting a new club and Premier League record for consecutive clean sheets by not conceding a goal for 1,311 minutes.

 The comparisons with Schmeichel were constant, while Ferguson would later describe him as undoubtedly the best ‘keeper to have played for the club since Schmeichel.

-Personally, we just love for him that performance during the 2008 Champions League final shoot-out.
+Personally, we just love him that performance during the 2008 Champions League final shoot-out.